Walter Clayton Jr. carries Florida past Auburn in NCAA men's basketball Final Four - UPI.com

 Senior guard Chad Baker-Bazara led the Tigers with 18 points.
 Broome and senior guard Denver Jones chipped in 15 and 10 points, respectively, for the Tigers.

-The Gators will take on the Blue Devils or Cougars at 8:50 p.m.
+The Gators will take on the Cougars at 8:50 p.m.
 EDT Monday in San Antonio.
 That matchup will air on CBS.